 - X Element

-Here's an sample unsubscribe page which I made to help you guys understand the basics of converting unsubscribe page.
+Here's an sample unsubscribe page which covers the basics.

 Title or Headline

 Your headline should be short, simple and attention grabbing.
 Here are some examples.

 - Please, don't break up